RCN-ECS/GenomicsWorkshop/README.md

 ### Afternoon Day 2: Discussion of *Using genomic data to define management units in marine systems* and *When the study question requires knowing the genes*

 How to use genomic data to define management units is not well resolved in marine systems, where lack of differentiation genome-wide does not always imply current connectivity.
 In addition, local adaptated ecotypes can occur below the scale of gene flow or management unit in marine fishery species.
-In small breakout groups, we will discuss how to interpret a signals of no genome-wide differentiation interspersed with genomic regions of highly elevated differentiation in the context of defining management units for fisheries and conservation.
+In small breakout groups, we will discuss how to interpret signals of no genome-wide differentiation interspersed with genomic regions of highly elevated differentiation in the context of defining management units for fisheries and conservation.

 Along similar lines, next generation sequencing is a new technology that can provide a large amount of information, but a large amount of sequencing data is not always informative toward understanding adaptation.
 In small breakout groups, we will discuss when knowing the genes gives important insights into adaptation, conservation, and other questions that cannot be gleaned from more traditional (e.g., phenotype-based) approaches.